-Investments in advanced technology and superior assets are made for a reason, that being, better products and service delivery, all to retain their market position in times of digital transformation.
+Investments in advanced technology and superior assets are made for a reason, that is, better products and service delivery, all to retain their market position in times of digital transformation.
 However, getting a solid ROI will prove that the investments were worth including in your budget.
 Getting the expected returns will mean that each asset demonstrates its worth, achievable only through optimizing asset usage.
-And the first step towards managing your assets is accurate inventory.
+And the first step towards managing your assets is accurate inventory and asset discovery.
 That’s where ITAM comes in.

 What is ITAM?